 Initial trap catches for adult moth in the early spring are termed biofixes.
 This information will be used to predict when egg hatch will occur and synchronize insecticide sprays.
 The biofix for the codling moth is the starting date of the first sustained flight of male moths captured in pheromone traps.
 Generally, this is when the fifth moth has been captured in the trap.
 A few moths often emerge very early in the spring ahead of the rest.
 Using the fifth moth as the biofix better represents when the majority of the codling moths begin to emerge.
 This usually occurs just after petal fall.
 Codling moth traps need to be examined daily in order to know exactly when the biofix occurs.
-After the biofix has occurred, degree days are calculated on a daily basis and a running total is kept (see "Predicting Insect Development Using Degree Days" in ENTFACT 201).
+After the biofix has occurred, degree days are calculated on a daily basis and a running total is kept (see "Predicting Insect Development Using Degree Days" in ENTFACT-201).
 The codling moth has a 50°F threshold temperature.
-The UK Ag Weather Center has a codling moth degree day model that provides these values based on the temperatures in your county, users just need to enter the date of biofix.
+These degree day accumulations are compared with the target values in the following table.